-Here the angular brackets denote a constant-volume canonical-ensemble average.
 The correlation is considered to be high whenever R > 0.9 [6].

 The isomorph theory is approximate for all but inversepower-law systems (for which R = 1), implying that exact isomorph invariance is not expected.
 In order to put into perspective the degree of isomorph invariance, we compare below the hydrodynamics along the isomorph with those along an isotherm and isochore.
 In Fig. 2 the LJ thermodynamic phase diagram is shown with the studied isomorph (blue points and curve), isotherm (black points), and isochore (red points).
-These curves intersect at the "reference" state point (n, T) = (1.02, 2.58).
+These curves intersect at the "reference" state point (n,T) = (1.02, 2.58).
 Note that the isotherm and isochore span, respectively, the same density and temperature variations as the isomorph.
-For each state point, data for TMACF, SACF, and DACF have been obtained by MD simulations.
-The solid black lines are the melting and freezing lines [33] and the gray area is the coexistence region.
+For each state point, data for TMACF, SACF, and DACF have been obtained through MD simulations.
+The solid black lines are the melting and freezing lines [33] and the grey area is the coexistence region.
 The two state points on the isochore with the lowest temperature and the isotherm state point with the highest density are situated below the freezing line.
 No crystallization was observed at these supercooled state points, however, and we believe it to be safe to include them in the analysis.

-The isomorph was traced out using the so-called directisomorph-check method starting from the state point (n, T) =(0.85, 1.00).
-In this numerical method a predicted linear relationship between potential energies of scaled and unscaled configurations is utilized in a step-by-step fashion to find temperatures of isomorphic state points.
+The isomorph was traced out using the so-called directisomorph-check method starting from the state point (n,T)=(0.85,1.00).
+In this numerical method a predicted linear relationship between potential energies of scaled and unscaled configurations is utilized in a stepby-step fashion to find temperatures of isomorphic state points.
 The method works as follows [9].
-Let again U be the potential energy, R the position vector of all particles, and T the temperature.
-Let moreover subscripts 1 and 2 refer to two configurations that scale uniformly into one another, corresponding to the densities $n_1$ and $n_2$ , respectively.
-According to the isomorph theory, if the state points $(n_1, T_1)$ and $(n_2, T_2)$ are on the same isomorph, the
+Let again Ube the potential energy, \mathbf{R} the position vector of all particles, and T the temperature.
+Let moreover subscripts 1 and 2 refer to two configurations that scale uniformly into one another, corresponding to the densities n_1 and n_2 , respectively.
+According to the isomorph theory, if the state points (n_1, T_1) and (n_2, T_2) are on the same isomorph, the potential energy of configuration 2 is given [9] by